 Implementing Decision Tree Instructions

-To effectively implement decision tree Instructions in your chatbot, follow these steps:
+To effectively implement decision tree Instructions in your AI Agent, follow these steps:

-3. Script each branch: Write specific instructions for the chatbot for each decision point in the tree.
+- Script each branch: Write specific instructions for the AI Agent for each decision point in the tree.
 This includes the questions it should ask and the responses it should provide.

-4. Test and refine: Use the Interactive tester to simulate the chatbot conversation and refine the branches based on real user interactions.
+- Test and refine: Use the Interactive tester to simulate the AI Agent conversation and refine the branches based on real user interactions.